fledge-iot/fledge-south-person-detection/README.rst

         below this value.

 Enable detection Window:
-        Wether to show the detected results on a window or not.
+        Whether to show the detected results on a window or not.

 Enable Streaming:
-        Wether to stream the detected results in a browser or not.
+        Whether to stream the detected results in a browser or not.

 Web Stream Port:
         Port number where web stream server should run.